Ernest Amano Boateng: Academic

 His teaching began at the Presbyterian College of Education, Akropong.
 After his tertiary education at the University of Oxford, he returned to the Gold Coast and was appointed lecturer of geography at the University of Ghana, then the University College of the Gold Coast, in 1950.

 He became a professor and head of the geography department of the university in 1961.
 In 1962, he was made dean of the faculty of social studies of the university.
 While at the university, he was master of the Mensah Sarbah Hall, a hall of residence in the University of Ghana.

-In 1969, he was appointed principal of the University College of Cape Coast and the first vice chancellor of the institution when it was elevated to university status in 1972 as the University of Cape Coast.
+In 1969, he was appointed principal of the University College of Cape Coast, and was the first vice chancellor of the institution when it was elevated to university status in 1972 as the University of Cape Coast.

 He held many visiting appointments with universities in Britain and America.
 He was a Smuts visiting fellow at the University of Cambridge in 1965 and 1966.
 He was also a visiting professor at the University of Pittsburgh, Pennsylvania.

 In 1950, he was elected a fellow of the Royal Geographical Society.
-He was an honorary fellow of the Ghana Institute of Planners in 1984 and elected a Fellow of the Royal Society of Arts in 1973.
+He was an honorary fellow of the Ghana Institute of Planners in 1984, and was elected a Fellow of the Royal Society of Arts in 1973.